mrdavemorgan/lepgallery/readme.txt

 == Screenshots ==

 1. The UnGallery top level view.
-The highest level of the gallery can display a single larger, picture or a views of thumbnails as the subdirectories/subgalleries do.
+The highest level of the gallery can display a single larger, picture or a series of thumbnails, same as the subdirectories/subgalleries.
 This is configurable via the UnGallery administration page.
 2. Selecting one of the subgallery links displays the thumbnail gallery view of all JPGs, PNGs and GIFs in the directory.
 A breadcrumb trail back to the top level of the galleries is displayed along with the new subgalleries.
 The -zip- link builds an archive of all images in the current directory for convenient download.
 3. Clicking on a thumbnail displays the larger browsing view along with previous and next thumbnails.
 There are movie files in this directory, so links to these are displayed also.
 All UnGallery image sizes are adjustable to fill different page widths	.